tgig/Gnotes/README.md

 # Markdown to Evernote

+## Not ready for primetime, still under development

 Uses Dropbox, Evernote, AWS Lambdas, and AWS DynamoDB.

 Connect your Dropbox and Evernote account.
 Save a markdown file into the Dropbox folder and it will sync to Evernote.